nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [flocky](https://github.com/devoxa/flocky) - Utility library with clarity and efficiency at the core.
 0 dependencies.
 - [trace-mapping](https://github.com/jridgewell/trace-mapping) - Trace the original position through a source map.
 - [TypeScript-JSON](https://github.com/samchon/typescript-json) - 2x faster JSON stringify function with only one line.
+- [Delta](https://github.com/quilljs/delta) - Simple, yet expressive format that can be used to describe contents and changes.

 ## Links